aleksey00/dust-fairy/README.md

 ## RESULTS

 Quick pan of the edgebander side of the system completed, 8", 4" and 5" blast gates shown.
-All blast gates connected and labeled.
+All blast gates connected and labeled.<br>
 ![gif](./media/final_one_part.gif)